 Former St. Francisville Mayor Billy D'Aquilla passes away Sunday

-Former St. Francisville Mayor Billy D'Aquilla, who was in public office for more than four decades, passed away on Sunday, The Advocate reported.
+Former St. Francisville Mayor Billy D'Aquilla, who was in public office for more than four decades, passed away on Sunday.
 He was 85.

 D'Aquilla won his first term as mayor in 1984 and retired from the job in 2020.
 Before he was mayor, D'Aquilla was on the board of aldermen for 12 years.